New York Rangers: Original Six era (1942–1967)

 During this time, Red Wings owner James E. Norris became the largest stockholder in the Garden.
 However, he did not buy controlling interest in the arena, which would have violated the NHL's rule against one person owning more than one team.
 Nonetheless, he had enough support on the board to exercise de facto control.
-The Rangers remained a mark of futility in the NHL for most of the remainder of the Original Six era, missing the playoffs in 12 of the next 16 years.
-However, the team was rejuvenated in the late 1960s, symbolized by moving into the fourth version of Madison Square Garden in 1968.
-A year earlier, they made the playoffs for the first time in five years on the strength of rookie goaltender Eddie Giacomin and 37-year-old former 1950s Montreal Canadiens star right wing Bernie "Boom Boom" Geoffrion, signed out of retirement in 1966.
+The Rangers missed the playoffs 12 of the next 16 years within the remainder of the Original Six era.
+Boucher, who had been general manager of the squad, resigned citing depression over the team's inability to be a contender.
+His successor, Muzz Patrick, the younger brother of Lynn Patrick, did not fare well either, resigning in 1964 following criticism about management's unwillingness to improve the team by spending money.
+Emile Francis took over as both coach and general manager.
+After a five-year absence, the team made the playoffs, aided by goaltender Eddie Giacomin and 37-year-old former Montreal Canadiens right wing Bernie "Boom Boom" Geoffrion, who signed out of retirement in 1966.